neptune-ai/neptune-contrib/docs/index.rst

 ===========================================

-This library is a collection of helpers and extensions that make working with `Neptune website`_ more effective and better.
+This library is a collection of helpers and extensions that make working with `Neptune app`_ more effective and better.
 It is build on top of neptune-client and gives you option to do things like:
  * interactive visualizations of experiment runs or hyperparameters
  * running hyper parameter sweeps in scikit-optimize, hyperopt or any other tool you like